ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.5.md

 ![Page Builder for B2B portals](img/4.5_page_builder_b2b.png "Page Builder for B2B portals")

+For more information, see [backend configuration](https://doc.ibexa.co/en/4.5/customer_management/cp_page_builder/) and [user guide](https://doc.ibexa.co/projects/userguide/en/4.5/customer_management/build_customer_portal/) on how to create and edit Customer Portals.

 ### Personalization improvements

 #### New B2B models in Personalization engine

-Personalization engine introduces two new types of models: [last clicked and last purchased B2B, and B2B recurring purchase models](https://doc.ibexa.co/projects/userguide/en/master/personalization/recommendation_models/#b2b-model), dedicated to B2B users.
+Personalization engine introduces two new types of models: [last clicked and last purchased B2B, and B2B recurring purchase models](https://doc.ibexa.co/projects/userguide/en/4.5/personalization/recommendation_models/#b2b-model), dedicated to B2B users.
 Built on the fly, and based on segment groups, the models return actual items clicked by users with the same segment ID and actual bought items.
 B2B recurring purchase model anticipates and predicts purchase of products that were bought recursively within the same segment ID.